ptv-logistics/china-labs/README.md

 * *supportsHeadings* - indicates the back-end is a real xServer that supports heading informations.
 Default: true
 * *numberOfAlternatives* - Number of alternatives to calculate.
 Default: 0
 * *beforeSend* - A delegate to manipulate the sent request.
 Default: null

+## animatedLine

+The sample also visualizes the relative speeds with a snake animation.
+This done based on the xRoute segment speeds with SVG+D3.